Contract automation

 What Is Contract Automation?

-Instead of drafting each contract from scratch, organizations use standardized templates, pre-approved clauses, and automated approval workflows.
+Organizations do not write every contract individually instead, they have standardized templates, pre-approved contract clauses, and automated approval workflows.

 What is Contract Automation Software?